paulfdunn/go-quantstudio/README.md

 ## Quantitative analysis highlights:
 * After the download, or loading previously downloaded data, an http server is used so you can browse the results graphically.
   * Supports zoom, hover tips, etc.

+## Automator highlights
-* Includes a GUI automator that allows automated calls to the GUI that then saves the charts as image files.
+* Includes a GUI automator that allows automated calls to the GUI in a headless browser that then saves the charts as image files.
 Keep this application running all the time, and have the output directory synced to Google Drive.
 That way you always have access to the latest trade output and charts, from any device.

 ```
 % go build && ./go-quantstudio --help